 It’s unusual that a play digresses into political activism, but here is a link to the IRS search page for not-for-profit tax returns.
 Be sure the organization you donate to spends most of its funds on services, not overhead.

 You are invited to join a series of conversations with the cast, guests, creative team, and POTUS coalition partners live-streamed and in-person at Henrietta Hudson, 438 Hudson Street.
 RSVP@POTUSway.com.
 For a detailed schedule, live streaming, and resources, visit potus.moretotalkabout.com.

 The Cast Meeting Fans

 A cast gels by the exit or stage door after the show.
 We saw everyone in the cast come out.
-They signed autographs, hugged fans, posed for pictures, meet their significant other, be it their dog or human partner, and walk off into anonymity unscathed by the experience.
+They signed autographs, hugged fans, posed for pictures, met their significant other, be it their dog or human partner, and walked off into anonymity unscathed by the experience.
 It was heartwarming after such recent disappointments at stage doors, the worst being Macbeth with a close second of American Utopia.
-So, enjoy the cascade of stars exiting the stage as seen in my posted pics.
+So, enjoy the cascade of stars exiting the stage, as seen in my posted pics.
 You can see the stars below as they exit the stage door.

 This is a fun, fun, fun show.
 Do not be put off thinking this is a political show.
 It is funny enough for both parties.
 If you want to laugh, this is your ticket.

 “Smaller than a nut sack in winter…on ice.” – POTUS